Nico is a close childhood friend of Cadence Morello. He is currently at the Capricornian-Aquarian border doing Romano business.

 “Please, Mister Braginsky,” Nico said quietly.
-“When you move like that, you tear the skin that I transmuted.”
+“If you move like that, you’ll tear the skin that I just transmuted.”

 Braginsky paused, mouth half-open, smile slowly sliding from his face.
 He stared down at his body, his eyes dimmed, and he lowered his head back down onto his pillow.
 “Right… can’t move around much like I used too, huh?
 Transmutationists can only do so much.”
 A cough.
 “I can’t complain.
 I mean, you don’t need to do this.
 You’ve already given us our conductors.
 Business deal closed.”

 The skin on Braginsky’s torso was stretched, splotchy, thin, and pale compared to the skin on his shoulders.
-There was a tear on his chest from his earlier movements.
-It was small, but it was beginning to grow and split the rest of the flesh that had been stretched thin.
+There was now a tear splitting the area due to his earlier movements.
+It was small, beginning to grow and tear the rest of the flesh that had been stretched thin.

 Letting out a sigh, Nico removed his hands.
 The glow faded and when it extinguished, the wound was sealed with another stretch of thin, pale skin.

 Nico recalled the first time he’d seen a body like this.

 He was ten then, clinging to his father’s lab coat as he was dragged into that cold, metal room.
 He had hated the room then.
 He still did.
 The white walls that were meticulously scrubbed clean and the metal tool table that squeaked along the tiled floors—he hated it all.
 But what he hated most was the table that sat square and center.
 There was always a body there.
 Sometimes a man.
 Sometimes a woman.
 Sometimes neither.

 On that day, his father had pulled him to that table to show him a man lying there.
 The man was pallid and breathing shallowly, the paleness of his skin bringing out the deep red that was painted across his chest.
 It looked like it’d been carved out with a knife.